When Execution Finally Feels Easy: Understanding the Breakthrough Moment

 This friction is energetic, not emotional.
 You're not afraid of the task.
 You literally can't shift into the identity that would make it natural.

-The cost: That 4-minute task stays undone for weeks because every day you wake up in PHILOSOPHER or CREATOR mode, and the friction of shifting to UNSTOPPABLE for one tiny admin task feels like more work than the task itself.
+The cost is enormous.
+That 4-minute task stays undone for weeks because every day you wake up in PHILOSOPHER or CREATOR mode, and shifting to UNSTOPPABLE for one tiny admin task feels like more work than the task itself.

 This pattern shows up everywhere: